Joentje/nordvpn-proxy/README.md

 - Healthcheck if the connection is not secure.
 - Privoxy to use it elsewhere, for private browsing!
 - Connect your other containers, so they have a secured connection as well.
 A cool Docker feature :)
+- It will download the ovpn files daily!
+So you will stay up-to-date with the latest ovpn files.

 # Prerequisite